pmq20/ruby-packer/README.md

 ## Usage

-If ENTRANCE was not provided, then a single portable Ruby interpreter executable will be produced.
-ENTRANCE can be either a file path, or a "x" string as in bundle exec "x".

   rubyc [OPTION]...
-[ENTRANCE]
+[ENTRANCE_FILE]

+  ENTRANCE_FILE refers to the path of an executable ruby script from your project, e.g. "bin/rails".
+  If ENTRANCE_FILE was not provided, a single raw Ruby interpreter executable would be produced.

-      -r, --root=DIR                   The path to the root of the application -o, --output=FILE                The path of the output file -d, --tmpdir=DIR                 The directory for temporary files --keep-tmpdir                Keeps all temporary files that were generated last time --openssl-dir                The path to openssl
+    -r, --root=DIR                   The path to the root of your application -o, --output=FILE                The path of the output file -d, --tmpdir=DIR                 The directory for temporary files --keep-tmpdir                Keeps all temporary files that were generated last time --openssl-dir                The path to openssl
-          --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake --auto-update-url=URL        Enables auto-update and specifies the URL to get the latest version --auto-update-base=STRING    Enables auto-update and specifies the base version string --debug                      Enable debug mode
-      -i, --ignore-file                Ignore file(s) from build
+        --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake --auto-update-url=URL        Enables auto-update and specifies the URL to get the latest version --auto-update-base=STRING    Enables auto-update and specifies the base version string -i, --ignore-file=STRING         Ignore file(s) from build
+        --debug                      Enable debug mode
+        --quiet                      Enable quiet mode
-      -v, --version                    Prints the version of rubyc and exit --ruby-version               Prints the version of the Ruby runtime and exit --ruby-api-version           Prints the version of the Ruby API and exit -h, --help                       Prints this help and exit
+    -v, --version                    Prints the version of rubyc and exit -V, --ruby-version               Prints the version of the Ruby runtime and exit --ruby-api-version           Prints the version of the Ruby API and exit -h, --help                       Prints this help and exit

 ### The `--openssl-dir` Option